-- 1. NEW Regional and National Competition format offered by NCA and NDA that emphasizes Crowd Leading skills and high-level execution as well as overall entertainment value. - 2.
+- 1. NEW division offered by NCA and NDA that emphasizes Crowd Leading skills and high-level execution as well as overall entertainment value. - 2.
 Designed to be a more simplified competition format that does NOT require outside music or choreography. - 3.
 Material utilized is your traditional school game day and/or sideline material. - 4.
-Cheer skill incorporations are limited to only those allowed by the USA Cheer College Safety Rules during basketball timeouts on a hard surface. - 5.
+Cheer skill incorporations are limited to only those allowed by the USA Cheer College Safety Rules during basketball timeouts on a hard surface.
+Refer to the USA Cheer College Safety Rules for basketball timeouts in Section H.3. of the college rules that can be found at USACheer.org. - 5.
 Dance skill incorporation should follow the safety rules listed in the NDA College Rule Book.